Webreaper/Damselfly/README.md

   webreaper/damselfly
 ```

 The default port is 6363.
 The /pictures volume is mapped to the root directory of your photographs.
+By

 Note that in order to set up inotify watchers on your folders, Damselfly will increase the number of inotify instances as follows: